syntaqx/weightloss-journal/README.md

 In November of 2022 (likely because of Thanksgiving & general holiday shenanigans) I weighed myself at my highest weight ever, 220.
 This caused a cascade of self-reflection, and body dismorphia that made me realize changes were needed.

-In high-school, I played plenty of sports, and weighed the 165-175 range, with fairly low body fat lean muscle.
-I set my goal to return to this weight, while still growing muscle as much as possible without having to change my life dramatically.
+In high-school, I played plenty of sports, and weighed the 165-175 range, with fairly low body fat/lean muscle.

+I've worked in Tech since 2004, so I spend 6-12 hours a day in front of a computer, which over time has contributed to my body having more fat, less muslce, and probably lots of other sad things.
+Becoming active needs to happen.

 ## November-December 2022